djangocon/2023.djangocon.eu/_presenters/maxim-danilov.md

 23 Years in software development, 8 years with Django.
-Programming languages stack: RISC Assembly Language, C, ASP, VB/VBA, PHP, HTML/CSS, VueJS/NuxtJS, Python Probably, i have the best knowledge in raw Django in Russian community.
-I live in Austria in Tirol.
+Programming languages stack: RISC Assembly Language, C, ASP, VB/VBA, PHP, HTML/CSS, VueJS/NuxtJS, Python I live in Austria in Tirol.
 I am also Alpine Ski and x-cross-country Instructor.